Chess can rescue a kid from academic failure (the story behind Chessity)

 The brain benefits of chess

-At the age of 12, Janton could still barely read or write.
+At the age of 12, despite his high intelligence, Janton could still barely read or write.
 ‘But things had started to shift in my brain and I really believe that chess caused that shift.
 I feel that chess slowly rearranged my brain to function in a normal way.’